 Information for Churches:

-This year MCRS has focused on the growing need for support for the reunification of local refugee families.
+This year MCRS continued to focus on the growing need for support for the reunification of local refugee families.

 Barriers to their reunification might include a narrow definition of family (for example, the exclusion of non-biological children), costly and time-consuming DNA testing, or administrative delays.
 The cost of applications, visas, and travel expenses may also be a significant barrier.

 But there are actions you can take to support these families!

 - Your congregation can sponsor a family’s reunification through MCRS.

 - Take a special offering towards supporting families in this process, or host a fundraiser event.